ipruning/dotfiles/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Spehhhhh/dotfiles/master/bootstrap.sh)"
 ```

-If you are a macOS user you will need to install xcode first（如果你是 macOS 用户则需要先安装 xcode）
+If you are a macOS user, you will need to install xcode first or download it here  <https://developer.apple.com/download/more/>.

 ```shell
 xcode-select --install
 ```

+In addition, you will need to sign into the AppStore with your Apple ID as the MAS app is available in the Brewfile.

 脚本会执行以下步骤：